 - The maximum allowable time period for economic hardship forbearance cannot exceed six months for loans with a 10-year repayment term, 18 months for loans with a 15-year repayment term, 24 months for loans with a 20-year repayment term, 30 months for loans with a 25-year repayment term and 36 months for loans with a 30-year repayment term.

 - In granting a forbearance, HESAA permits a temporary cessation of principal payments and temporarily permits payments of interest only, or a temporary cessation of both principal and interest payments.
 Interest continues to accrue during all forbearance periods.

 Looking for more solutions?
 Thinking more long term than the time a deferment or forbearance will buy you?
 Then check out the information in my free book, Paying for Your Classes with a CLASS Loan: A Survival Guide to HESAA.
 It will tell you about all of your options and which one might work for you!

-If you live in the southern New Jersey area and need more personalized assistance with your situation, then feel free to call my office at 856-432-4113 to schedule an appointment or contact me by e-mail.
+Need someone to guide you through the process?
+Someone who has helped a lot of people find the right solution to their HESAA student loans?
+If you live New Jersey and need more personalized assistance with your situation, then call my office at 856-432-4113 to schedule an appointment or contact me by e-mail.
 You need to act now; the longer you wait, the fewer options are available!

 If you liked this information and found it useful, then you might like or need these others: